Deglitching Techniques for High-Voltage R-2R DACs

 Figure 3.
 An improved deglitch circuit.

 Designating VSW as the switch voltage that controls the sampling switch, the process breakdown voltage (VBREAKDOWN) limits the maximum value of VSW.
 By setting n>Vout (MIN/MAX)/VBREAKDOWN, the high-voltage concerns are mitigated.

 Eliminating Offset Due to Non-zero Base CurrentTo eliminate the base current of the sampling switch, differential charge cancellation can be used, as shown in Figure 4.

 Figure 4.
 Differential charge cancellation.

-, and both see the same impedance.
-The equivalent resistance is equal to R, and the equivalent capacitance is equal to CH
+SW2 is equal to SW1, and both see the same impedance.
+The equivalent resistance is equal to R, and the equivalent capacitance is equal to CH.

 Figure 5.
 Complete architecture.

 With this configuration, there is no phase shift from VOUT to VINN-.
 When SW2 opens, C1 and C2 maintain the negative feedback.
 For the pole-zero cancellation, the equivalent feedback network is shown in Figure 6.